Board of Supervisors

 A five-member Board of Supervisors governs Whitpain Township.
 Members of the Board are elected at-large by residents and serve six-year terms.

 The Supervisors appoint professionals who manage the day-to-day operations of the Township and name residents to the various volunteer boards and commissions that contribute to the quality of life in Whitpain.

 Meet The Board

-Fred has over 30 years of experience leading organizations in business, the military, and in his community.
-Now as an independent management consultant, Fred divides his time between working with clients and serving the people of Whitpain as Chair of their Board of Elected Supervisors.
-Fred has served the Township on the Open Space Committee from June 2004 through December 2008, the Planning Commission from September 2006 to December 2008, and on the Zoning Hearing Board from January 2009 through November 2009.
+Fred has been leading organizations in business, the military, and in his community for over three decades.
+Now as an independent management consultant, he divides his time between helping clients grow their business and serving the people of Whitpain.
+Fred has served the Township on the Open Space Committee from 2004 through 2008, the Planning Commission from 2006 to 2008, and on the Zoning Hearing Board for 2009.
 He has served on the Board of Supervisors since shortly after being elected in November 2009.
-Fred is a member of the following BOS committees: Finance & Pension, Emergency Services, West Ambler Revitalization/Wissahickon Valley Boys & Girls Club, Manor House, Comprehensive Plan, and Park & Recreation Zoning.
+Fred is a member of the board’s Finance & Pension Committee and West Ambler Revitalization Committee.